4 February 2020

-Changes to consumers rights rules after Brexit that your business should be aware of
+Changes to consumers rights rules from 1 January 2021 that your business should be aware of

 Most businesses will not need to take any action except to continue to comply as normal with UK consumer law.